Figuring out your brand identity is a necessity for any business that hopes to leave its mark on the world.

 Do you want to help aspiring entrepreneurs develop brand identities to help the small business economy grow and flourish?
 Do you want to help women help themselves through whole person development coaching?

 Define what matters to your business and create a mission statement.
-From there, you’ll be able to build a bridge to what matters to your customers using your brand identity.
+From there, you’ll be able to build a bridge to what matters to your customers using your brand identity into brand guidelines for your company.

 3. Bring it together visually